XCOM 2 Class Analysis: SPARK

 As such, while Channeling Field is a mildly interesting idea, it's a very lackluster ability in practice, and you should probably always skip it, particularly considering what it competes with.

-If an enemy first activates within the SPARK's line of fire, the SPARK has a 33% chance of taking a free Overwatch shot at that unit.
+If an enemy first activates within the SPARK's line of fire, the SPARK has a 33% chance of taking a free Overwatch shot at that unit, assuming the unit actually moves.

 The in-game description talks about when an enemy is 'revealed', but Hunter Protocol won't activate as long as the SPARK is Concealed and will activate when you break Concealment and have enemy pods activate in response.
 Also note that 'first activates' is fairly generously defined, as an enemy can activate outside of the SPARK's personal awareness and so long as their first pod activation-move at any point passes through an area the SPARK has line of fire on Hunter Protocol is allowed to trigger.